 The notion of residual intersections, in its modern form, essentially goes back to Artin and Nagata \cite{Artin-Nagata} and has broad applications in enumerative geometry, intersection theory, the study of Rees rings, and multiplicity theory (\cite{Fulton, Ulrich92, Huneke-Ulrich88}).
 Residual intersections are a vast generalization of linkage, where, under appropriate technical hypothesis, the regular sequence in consideration is replaced by an ideal of height $s$ with $s \geq \height(I)$ (see \S\ref{subsec: RI} for details).

 We calculate the $F$-pure threshold/log canonical threshold of the generic $s$-residual intersections of a complete intersection ideal having $\mathbf{P}$ (Corollary \ref{cor:FPTofRI}).
 Our key insight is that the property $\mathbf{P}$ is inherited by the generic $s$-residual intersections of a complete intersection ideal for \textit{each} $s\geq \height(I)$ (Theorem \ref{thm:RIhasP}).
-In particular, when $s=\height(I)$, we answer \cite[Question 4.5(b)]{Kim-Miller-Niu} of Kim--Miller--Niu by finding a class of complete intersection ideals---those possessing $\mathbf{P}$---for which the $F$-pure threshold is invariant under generic linkage.
-We also note that if the complete intersection ideal does not have $\mathbf{P}$, then its $F$-pure threshold may not be preserved under generic linkage (see Remark \ref{remark:answerKMN}).
+In particular, when $s=\height(I)$, we answer \cite[Question 4.5(b)]{Kim-Miller-Niu} of Kim--Miller--Niu by finding a class of complete intersection ideals---those posessing $\mathbf{P}$---for which the $F$-pure threshold is invariant under generic linkage.
+We note that if the complete intersection ideal does not have $\mathbf{P}$, then its $F$-pure threshold is not preserved under generic linkage (Remark \ref{remark:answerKMN}).

-The paper is organized as follows: In \S\ref{section:Background}, we recall the background of linkage and positive characteristic techniques needed for the paper.
-In \S\ref{Section:Property P}, we discuss the property $\mathbf{P}$ and its consequences.
-In \S\ref{Section:Submax Pfaffians}, we establish the $F$-regularity of the generic link of generic height $3$ Gorenstein ideals and discuss some immediate corollaries.
-In \S\ref{Section: Minors}, we discuss some subtleties related to the property $\mathbf{P}$.
-Finally, in \S\ref{Section: RI}, we recall the notion of residual intersections and study the $F$-pure thresholds of the generic residual intersections of a complete intersection ideal.